aubreyjonescreatives/react-node-full-stack-app/graphQL/ReadMe.md

 ```

-# Your datastore will contain at least 25 items
+## Your datastore will contain at least 25 items

-### My Datastore utilizes gameslist.json to contain at least 25 items
+### Utilizing NPM run seed:game will add at least 25 items to your datastore via gameslist.json and gamesSeed.js

-# Your app will be deployable locally using Docker and will have seed data entered into the datastore.
+## Your app will be deployable locally using Docker and will have seed data entered into the datastore.

 ### I use docker and can seed data from the gamesSeed.js connection:

 ```
 const { PrismaClient } = require('@prisma/client')

 const game_seed = require('./gameslist.json')